AyushRawal/RookDB/docs/content/projects/sorted-ordered-file-manager.md

 ### Deferred Insertion (Delta Store)

-For ordered tables, inserts can be deferred instead of doing immediate in-place sorted insertion.
+For ordered tables, inserts can be deferred instead of doing immediate in-place sorted insertion:

 - New tuples are first appended to an unsorted sidecar file: `database/base/{db_name}/{table_name}.delta`
-- The main ordered file (`{table_name}.dat`) stays sorted and is used as the base run
+- The main ordered file (`{table_name}.dat`) stays sorted and serves as the base run
-- Merge policy is tuple-count based: merge when `delta_current_tuples >= 500`
+- Merge is triggered when the delta sidecar reaches 500 tuples

-Merge workflow:
+**Merge workflow:**
 1. Read tuples from base ordered file + delta sidecar
 2. Sort merged tuples with `TupleComparator`
 3. Rewrite base ordered file in sorted order
-4. Truncate/reset the `.delta` file
+4. Truncate the `.delta` file

+The delta sidecar is created on first deferred insert and persists across sessions.
+It is only cleared after a successful merge.

 Files created/used in this process:
 - `database/base/{db_name}/{table_name}.dat` (base table file, persistent)